zluuba/games-of-terminal/docs/upcoming-features.md

     - feature: add a slight delay after line removal (and highlight the line)
     - feature: add +5,000 points if the user clears the board and the score > 0

-## Refactoring & Bug Fixing
+## Bugs
-- bug: time spent in pause is counted in the statistics
+- time spent in pause is counted in the statistics

-- Tetris game:
-    - bug: blocks move after pause without keeping interval
+- blocks move after pause without keeping interval (Tetris game)

-- Snake game:
-    - bug: obstacles can appear in front of the snake and cause an undeserved loss
+- obstacles can appear in front of the snake and cause an undeserved loss (Snake game)
-    - bug: snake vertical speed should be half the horizontal speed, but it is currently equal
+- snake vertical speed should be half the horizontal speed, but it is currently equal (Snake game)